444 70 44

 Providing information about "Deep Brain Stimulation", which is the third method that is used in some brain disorders, especially Parkinson's disease and allows the stimulation of the deep parts of the brain, Specialist Dr. Ali Zırh said that We can also stimulate the deep regions of the brain by placing electrodes inside the brain with the method we apply to the brain in movement disorders, especially in Parkinson's disease, dystonia and tremors, and some brain disorders, which we call "Deep Brain Stimulation".
 We have been using these methods successfully for years.
 The technology that feeds electrical current to the brain and nervous system and can be charged externally with the devices we call "neurostimulator" has recently entered clinical practice on humans.

-From Neuralink's vision and hearing problems to depression; Evaluation about the ability to be used in the treatment of many neurological problems from spinal cord paralysis to memory loss, Specialist Dr. Ali Zırh said that the exciting point about Neuralink, which we can name as the future version of the deep brain stimulation technology, is that we are able to make an information-transferable technology by using 1024 electrodes together today, and much more tomorrow, and we will be able to progress rapidly in collecting information from the brain.
+The neurostimulators we currently use, such as Neuralink, which are placed under the skull skin and are smaller in volume, are now very close to being used in clinical practice.
+"Memory transplantation is quite intriguing" From Neuralink's vision and hearing problems to depression; Evaluation about the ability to be used in the treatment of many neurological problems from spinal cord paralysis to memory loss, Specialist Dr. Ali Zırh said that the exciting point about Neuralink, which we can name as the future version of the deep brain stimulation technology, is that we are able to make an information-transferable technology by using 1024 electrodes together today, and much more tomorrow, and we will be able to progress rapidly in collecting information from the brain.
 Our current realistic goal and plan should also be about collecting information and it can be realized that way.
 It is not yet known how we can use the information we have obtained or whether we can restore it.
 Today, by placing electrodes on the hearing and visual pathways of patients with hearing or vision impairment, we can stimulate these paths and contribute to their visual or auditory abilities.
 We know that when we can stimulate some areas in the spinal cord of patients with spinal cord paralysis or in the nerves that come out of the spinal cord and reach to the muscles, we can work the paralyzed muscles and make some movements.
 Our work on this subject is progressing successfully.
 However, the information we collect by inserting a chip into the brain, and the issue of how we can move forward with a patient with a paralysis of the spinal cord, mentioned in the interview at the end of the presentation, seems like a mystery for now.
 In addition to this, the method by which the information we will collect with the Neuralink project can be stored as "memory" and performed as "memory transfer" in the future is very interesting as well as remains unknown for now.

 The difference between Neuralink and Deep Brain Stimulation